 What are "safe" high risk behaviors?

 Perhaps you have a budding civic activist.
 Encourage him to use his voice and to speak out—to write letters, to post on social media, to go to marches and rallies.
-These activities are novel—and powerful in a very adult way.
+These activities are novel—and powerful--in a very adult way.

 Becoming the organizer of an event or the leader of a club is a great way to for a teen to stretch outside her comfort level.
 Whether it's robotics club or knitting blankets for the local baby ward, having other people depend on you is scary.
 Good scary.
-The kind of scary that satisfies a teenage brain's need for new challenges.
+The kind of scary that satisfies a teenager's need for new challenges.

 Is your child really being rebellious?

 The second question to ask yourself is what is your definition of rebellion?
 As long as your kids are basically on track—going to school and activities, helping out at home without screaming fits, doing okay in school—there is a lot you might consider overlooking.
 Too much make up?
 Dyed hair?
 Earrings opening a hole so wide a submarine would fit through?
 Listening to music that would make a sailor blush?
 Using foul language?
 Once they are in high school all these things can be handled by a raised eyebrow and a shrug.
 (For middle school kids, I ask them to put it off until high school as much as possible.)